visiontherapy/visiontherapy.github.io/README.md

 Instead of clicking the targets, you may use other means of identifying the target marker (eg, by placing a stick or physical pointer and verifying the correct target by looking there).
 In this case, pressing the space bar will advance the central marker to the next target.

 ### Hart Charts
+- Read each letter at a steady pace.
+- Use metronome if needed, to maintain the pace.
+  - Built in metronome may stutter occasionally as it is not 100% accurate.

 ### Letter Tracking
 - Target word count of 100